cathug/turntable-tachometer/README.md

 ---
 ## Custom IR module
 ![Schematic](https://github.com/cathug/turntable-tachometer/blob/master/ir-schematic.png)
-The parts were choosen as they are what I have at home.
-The dual opamp NJM4556 serves as a LED driver and comparator for the Omron EE-SF5 IR sensor.
+The parts are choosen as they are what I have at home.
+The dual opamp NJM4560 serves as a LED driver and comparator for the Omron EE-SF5 IR sensor.
 You can also use one of those pre-built Chinese IR-modules instead and I recommend that in retrospect.